 This is one of my favorite cupcake creations at my bakery, Sugar Blossom Bake Shop, and I’m so excited to share this recipe with you.

 I frost the cupcake with cream cheese frosting and toasted coconut.
 I find that the cream cheese complements the flavors well and the toasted coconut adds a welcome crunch.
-See my blog post for how to toast coconut.

 The “piña” is in the form of a caramelized baby pineapple ring.
 Brover sells canned baby pineapple rings of excellent quality.
 See my recipe for how to caramelize pineapple.